tonioloewald/Foldermark/nodejs/READ ME.md

 Links are fuzzy-matched to content directories (in the PHP version) and all files (in the nodejs version).
 URL requests and file paths are **reduced** using the following rules:

 * Leading order indicators (##_ at the beginning of file/directory names) are ignored.
-* All whitespace strings are replaced with hyphens.
+* All whitespace runs are replaced with single hyphens.
+(So "foo   bar" -> "foo-bar".)
-* Everything between the first and last periods in a file name are ignored.
+* **TODO**: Everything between the first and last periods in a file name are ignored.
+(The idea here is to make these things into "marks" for plugins, etc. to utilize without breaking links)

 E.g.